The Total Warm-Up

 Once you begin to play or sing, ordinarily conclude your warm-up in 10-15 minutes so that you’re nimble and focused but not fatigued.
 In contrast, extended drills can lead to exhaustion during rehearsals or performances.

-That said, some of us warm up more quickly than others, and different instruments and repertoire come with different demands.
-So be flexible.
-For instance, before auditions or brief performances, we might prolong our warm-ups.
+For instance, before brief, high-stakes performances such as auditions, we might prolong our warm-ups.
 On tougher days, we could similarly take our time and incrementally restore our coordination.

 © 2010 Gerald Klickstein